 2. Planned stops

 This refers to the downtime that occurs in between production processes when equipment needs to undergo setup and adjustment to meet the requirements of producing another part.

-Small stops or idling due to temporary equipment malfunction interrupts production and leads to longer cycle times and increase cost.
+Small stops or idling due to temporary equipment malfunction interrupts production and leads to longer cycle times and increased costs.